shunjilin/UdacityCarNDMPCProject/README.md

 * delta [-25 * L_f, 25 * L_f] (which translates to a maximum of 25 degree turns)
 * a [-1, 1]

-For the costs, I applied a larger penalty to cte and epsi errors, by a factor

-of 2500, while also penalizing deviation from a reference velocity of 100 mph.
+For the costs, we applied a larger penalty to cte and epsi errors, by a factor of 2500, while also penalizing deviation from a reference velocity of 100 mph.
 Large actuator values was also penalized, by a factor of 100.